0x5eba/Skin-Cancer-Segmentation/README.md

 1) Download the dataset from https://isic-archive.com/
-    - You can download it from https://github.com/GalAvineri/ISIC-Archive-Downloader To download the whole archive: `python3 download_archive.py`
+    - You can download it from https://github.com/GalAvineri/ISIC-Archive-Downloader To download the whole archive: `python3 download_archive.py -s`

    At the end, the directory of the data should be like this: